 While the processor is responsible for communicating transaction information between the provider and the network, the provider is responsible for the initial input and output of the transaction information from the cardholder’s perspective.

 If the provider is unable to read the payment information, the transaction cannot be passed on to the processor.
 Similarly, if the provider cannot read the code from the banks communicated by the processor, the cardholder will not know if their payment was successful or not.
+You can get a visual of the general flow in this diagram.

 While these two providers play very different roles in this process, they are both vital to successful credit card processing at your business.